 Last year, Swimathon raised £2.1million and is aiming to raise further vital funds this time around.
 Since Swimathon started 33 years ago, over 700,000 swimmers have dived into over 1,000 different pools across the UK, raising more than £50million for different charities.

-For further details about Swimathon, how to sign up and ideas how to fundraise, visit Swimathon.org
+For further details about Swimathon, how to sign up and ideas on how to fundraise, visit Swimathon.org